wazuh/wazuh-documentation/source/user-manual/securing-wazuh/wazuh-indexer.rst

 The options ``-au`` and ``-ap`` are necessary to change the passwords for the API users.

-In distributed deployments you will need to change the passwords in the nodes running Wazuh dashboard and Filebeat, you can use ``wazuh-passwords-tool.sh`` to do this.
+In distributed deployments you will need to change the passwords in the nodes running the Wazuh dashboard and Filebeat, you can use ``wazuh-passwords-tool.sh`` to do this.